 The UNC Graduate School requires a minimum of 5 members on a dissertation committee.
 A majority of the members of a doctoral committee (and a majority of the people passing the student on an examination or approving a doctoral dissertation) must be regular members of the UNC-Chapel Hill Graduate Faculty from the student's major academic program1..
-The membership of dissertation committees should be discussed with the thesis advisor and approved by the DGS before submission to the Graduate School for its approval.
+The membership of dissertation committees should be discussed with the thesis advisor and approved by the DGS before submission to the Graduate School for its approval, and before scheduling your first committee meeting.